Weekend in Hamburg with child friendly activities post was first published on Culture Tourist On September 25th 2018, and updated in June 2021.

-Hamburg… Well, I’ve completely fallen in love with Hamburg.
+After spending a weekend in Hamburg, I’ve completely fallen in love with that city.
 It looks like Rotterdam‘s and Copenhagen‘s love child that was raised in Berlin.
 Cool and classy with a great attitude.
-That’s how I would describe it.
-I could easily imagine myself living in it.

-Although the second largest city in Germany with almost 2 million people living in it, it’s often overlooked by people visiting Germany.
-Often described as a large port and an industrial city, images of unpleasant grey place are something many people have in their minds when thinking about Hamburg.
-But, that couldn’t be further away from the truth.
-I’ve spent a weekend in Hamburg with my family and here is my itinerary for a perfect (kids friendly) weekend in Hamburg.
+It’s the second-largest city in Germany with almost two million people living in it.
+Often described as a large port and an industrial town, images of an unpleasant grey place are something many people have in their minds when thinking about Hamburg.
+But that couldn’t be further from the truth.
+I visited Hamburg a few times with my family, and here is my itinerary for the perfect child-friendly weekend in Hamburg.

 Weekend in Hamburg

-I was invited to Hamburg by Come to Hamburg and have spent a long weekend there with my husband and a 4-year-old son.
-We’ve planned a relaxed weekend, but filled with activities both interesting to him and to us.
-A long weekend is a great amount of time to be spent in this city.
-However, you could easily spend a week there, because there are just so many things to do in Hamburg.
+I was invited to Hamburg by Come to Hamburg and have spent a long weekend there with my husband and a four-year-old son.
+We’ve planned a relaxed weekend.
+But, also wanted to do some fun activities enjoyable to both him and us.

-*By car: We came to Hamburg by car.
-It was an easy five and a half hours drive from Amsterdam.
+By car: We travelled to Hamburg by car.
+It was quite an easy five and a half hours long ride from Amsterdam.
 Highways are good (and free of charge) both in the Netherlands and Germany.
-The only thing is that there are often construction works on German highways, so little traffic jams could always happen.
+The only thing is that there are often construction works on German highways, meaning some traffic jams could always happen.

-*By train: Three years ago I travelled to Hamburg by train from Amsterdam, and it was also easy and convenient.
-The German railway system is excellent, and there is even a children area in many trains where they can be louder and play with other kids.
+By train: A few years ago, I travelled from Amsterdam to Hamburg by train, and it was also easy and convenient.
+The German railway system is excellent.
+There is even a children area in many trains where they can be louder and play with other kids.

-*By plane: The city has an international airport, so you can also quickly fly there from anywhere in Europe.
+By plane: The city has an international airport, so you can also quickly fly to Hamburg from anywhere in Europe.

-One of the first things I’ve noticed while there is that Hamburg is such a liveable city.
-Large pedestrian zones, green areas, cultural events and restaurants are just some of the things I liked there.
+One of the impressions I always have when in Hamburg is that it’s such a liveable city.
+Large pedestrian zones, beautiful green areas, many cultural events and great restaurants are just among the things I like there.

-It has that German cosiness I love so much.
-You can especially feel that in restaurants and beer houses.
-All the food there is comfort food.
+Hamburg also has that wonderful German cosiness.
+You’ll feel it immediately in its restaurants and beer houses.
+All the food there is basically comforting food.
 And it’s delicious!
-Beers are awesome.
-And the service is very personal.
-I could spend hours only by sitting in those German beer houses talking with people around me.
-It’s definitely a social moment having a meal in a restaurant there.
+Beers are fantastic, and the service is very personal.
+I could spend hours only by sitting in those German beer houses enjoying my meal and chatting with people around me.

 Hamburg loves technology

-Since there are so many interesting things to see and do in Hamburg, one can easily spend the whole week by exploring this lovely German city.
-That’s why I’ve created the itinerary here for a perfect weekend in Hamburg (that’s also kids friendly).
+With so many interesting things to see and do in Hamburg, it could be easy to spend the whole week exploring this lovely German city.
+Here is a two days Hamburg itinerary to help your planning a bit easier, with some tips for a perfect kids-friendly weekend in Hamburg.

 Saturday in Hamburg